pdol9/multi-stage-docker-deployment/README.md

 This type of approach makes possible to create more efficient and smaller Docker images.
 It allows each stage to have its own set of instructions and dependencies, making it extremely light.

-Container with nginx is setup up as the only gateway on port 443 to serve online requests.
+Container with nginx is set up as the only gateway on port 443 to serve online requests.
 It communicates with wordpress container on port 9000.
 Container with wordpress also communicates with the third container mariadb on port 3306.